hyyan/flexible-widget-title/README.md

 ### Classical way

-1. Download the plugin as zip archive and then upload to your wordpress plugin folder and extract it there.
+1. Download the plugin as zip archive and then upload it to your wordpress plugins folder and extract it there.
 2. Activate the plugin from your admin panel

 ### Composer way